-The 2014 Epcot Food and Wine Festival kicks off this week!
-Get ready for 53 days of food and fun, starting this Friday, September 19!
+The Epcot Food and Wine Festival kicks off soon!
+Get ready for 75 days of food and fun, starting this August 31!

 We know that you are just as excited as we are!
 But it’s a pretty big undertaking.
 With Special Events, Low Cost Demonstrations and Seminars, and of course, International Marketplace Booths, it can quickly become overwhelming.

 Today, we thought we’d lend a hand by giving you a few of our tried-and-true Top Tips from our DFB Guide to the Epcot Food & Wine Festival e-Book.
 We’ll help you make this the best Epcot Food and Wine Festival yet!

 If you don’t read or heed any other tip in this post, pay attention to this one: it pays to plan ahead when mapping out your visit to the Epcot Food and Wine Festival.

 It’s a good idea to check out all of the Marketplaces and their Menus before you ever set foot inside of Epcot.
 After all, the portions may be appetizer-sized, but visits to just a couple of spots could mean you’re stuffed before you’re finished exploring!

 If you have an idea about what’s offered at the kiosks and how much things cost, then you’ll be better equipped to make decisions and stick to a budget.
 Be sure to keep an eye on DFB’s Epcot Food and Wine Festival main page for links to booths, menus, prices, and more.

 Disney also gives you some great tools to plan ahead.
 This year, they’ve published ahead of time a full listing of gluten-free items.
 We also expect that vegetarian dishes will be marked on the menus.
 And don’t forget to pick up a Festival Passport at the Festival Center!
 It’s a fun way to keep track of the dishes you’ve tried!